dethdkn/ldap-nel/README.md

 ```

 6.	**(Optional) Set up a reverse proxy:**\
-For production use, you can put the Docker app behind an Nginx reverse proxy to serve it on ports 80 or 443.\
+For production use, you can put the Docker app behind an Nginx reverse proxy to serve it on ports 80 or 443.
-If you configure a custom domain or HTTPS, don’t forget to update the URL in your .env file accordingly.

 ## ⬆️ Upgrade